Qwik Cursor Rules: Resumability and Lazy Loading Guide

 ### Resumability-Aware Development

-- Understand and leverage Qwik's resumability model instead of hydration
+- Leverage Qwik's resumability model instead of traditional hydration

-- Properly use server and client boundaries with $ suffix
+- Use server and client boundaries with the $ suffix

 - Implement efficient lazy loading with component$, useTask$, and useVisibleTask$